javakishore-veleti/HealthCare-Buy-Plans-App/README.md

 # HealthCare-Buy-Plans-App

 ## Objective
 This repository is created to demonstrate how a real Healthcare business application is developed from scratch and evolves as a web application.
-It is designed for 3rd year and 4th year engineering students at my engineering college, with me presenting as an Alumni.
+It is designed for 3rd year and 4th year engineering students at my engineering college, with me presenting, as an Alumni, to current engineering students with 2 hours of hands-on session.

 ## "Your Health Plans" - Healthcare Insurance E-Commerce Platform